digital marketing guide

 Step 2: Your Business Needs A Website

-Recent studies show that almost half of all purchases are made online—without the consumer ever having set foot in a brick and mortar location.
+Today, however, simply maintaining an attractive physical location just isn’t enough.
+Recent studies show that almost half of all purchases are made online - without the consumer ever having set foot in a brick and mortar location.
 This is devastating news to businesses that have yet to develop even the most basic of websites.

 Whether you’re a small solopreneur or a large enterprise, your business needs a website.
 Here’s what a well-designed, professional website can do for you: